The Ultimate Flooring Guide

 Estimated cost: From $5 – $10 psf.

-It is relatively cost-efficient.
+It is relatively cost-efficient, although not the cheapest option.
 But its attraction doesn’t just lie in its price, it also lends a raw beauty that you can’t get with other materials.
 It is also very customisable – there are several staining, polishing, texturing options you can do with cement screed to get the look you want.

 Design: UNO Interior